jnishii/docker-gym-nongpu/README.md

-# Docker image for joining OpenAI Gym with Jupyter
+# Docker image for playing with OpenAI Gym on Jupyter

 ## About

-A Docker image running jupyter notebook/lab with OpenAI Gym toolkit.
+A Docker image playing with OpenAI Gym on jupyter notebook/lab.
-This image was developed based on [jaimeps/docker-rl-gym](https://github.com/jaimeps/docker-rl-gym).

 ## Installed Libraries